integrations-Polygon/Supernets-Edge-Tutorials/Supernets_v1.3_setup.md

 The Rootchain Parent Token is yet another ERC20 on the rootchain that acts as the parent token for the native token on the Supernet.

+The Reward Token Code is the byteCode for an ERC20 contract which will serve as Validator rewards on the Supernet if native Supernet token minting is set to false.

 The Proxy Contract Admin Address should be different from the Deployer's Address
 ```
 DEPLOYER_ADDRESS=<deployer_wallet_address>